Start9Labs/documentation/site/source/device-guides/ios/ca-ios.rst

     :width: 20%
     :alt: Profiles

 #.
 You should see green text with a check-mark saying "Verified" under the Profile Installed dialog.

+   *Note: On recent versions of iOS this check-mark does not appear.
+It may return in the next version of iOS if removing it was a mistake.*

    .. figure:: /_static/images/ssl/ios/install_5.png
     :width: 20%